Want to get a FREE AC or a FREE TUNE-UP? You can with our OLDEST AC IN KC CONTEST! Visit Our Contest Page Here.

 • Paper towels or rags

-• Certain soaps and cleaning products that have harmful chemicals
+• Certain soaps, bleach, and cleaning products that have harmful chemicals

 • Excessive toilet paper

-• Paints, household chemicals, certain detergents and drain cleaners
+• Paints, household chemicals, and certain detergents, solvents, and drain cleaners

 Avoiding these items is a great way to keep your septic system working well, and is part of a good onsite septic system maintenance plan.
-This can also help avoid bad odors and smells.
+It can also help avoid foul odors.

-• Use an additive.
-Bacteria additives are made up of live, organic bacteria that break down the solids and substances that enter your septic system.
-Using these additives replaces natural bacteria that’s been killed, and is an inexpensive way to keep the system functioning policy.
+Septic tank additives comprise live, organic bacteria that break down the solids and substances that enter your septic system.
+These additives replenish the natural bacteria that have died, providing an inexpensive way to maintain the system’s proper function.

-• Know the signs of a problem.
-If your septic system is giving off an unpleasant odor, or there’s surfacing sewage, of course, you’ll recognize that as a problem.
+If your septic system is giving off an unpleasant odor or there’s surfacing sewage, of course, you’ll recognize that as a problem.
 However, lush vegetation in the drain field area and wet spots in your lawn are also signs of an overloaded septic system.
-IF there are gurgling sounds in the plumbing, the fixtures drain slowly, or the plumbing backs up, call for service right away.
+IF there are gurgling sounds in the plumbing, the fixtures drain slowly, or the plumbing backs up, call for service immediately.

-A-1 Sewer & Septic Service is a 24-hour plumbing contractor serving Kansas City, MO; Kansas City, KS; and Johnson County.
-With years of experience and well-trained staff, A-1 Sewer & Septic Service can handle any septic tank or plumbing-related job, large or small.
+A-1 Sewer & Septic Service is a 24-hour plumbing contractor serving Kansas City, MO, Kansas City, KS, and Johnson County.
+With years of experience and well-trained staff, A-1 Sewer & Septic Service can handle any large or small septic tank or plumbing job.
+For an experienced plumber in Kansas City, call A-1 Sewer & Septic Service Inc. at 913-349-7032!

 Facebook